blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ## Final Thought

-If your team is exploring these standards, don’t just ask *what* they do — ask what you're actually trying to achieve.
+If your team is exploring these standards, don’t just ask *what* they do, ask what you're actually trying to achieve.

 - Need modern, flexible tracking? **xAPI** is your base but comes with significant costs in development.
 - Want to replace SCORM responsibly? **cmi5** is the only realistic candidate but is poorly understood and requires significant changes in design mindset.